- Who we are

 Through education and public awareness, the CAP Council works to protect children from the pain and heartbreak of abuse and neglect so they can grow up happy, healthy and whole.

-LACASA and the Child Abuse Prevention Council provide extensive education and prevention programs including:
+LACASA and the Child Abuse Prevention (CAP) Council provide extensive education and prevention programs including: